Ruxery/spicetify-autoplay/README.md

 If you find any bugs, please [create a new issue](https://github.com/Ruxery/spicetify-startup-autoplay/issues/new/choose) on the GitHub repo.
 ![https://github.com/Ruxery/spicetify-startup-autoplay/issues](https://img.shields.io/github/issues/Ruxery/spicetify-startup-autoplay?logo=github)

-Or look at the [Code](https://github.com/Ruxery/spicetify-startup-autoplay/tree/dev)
+Or look at the [Code](https://github.com/Ruxery/spicetify-startup-autoplay/tree/dev) and fix it.

 <hr>